-Agent/Representative Name Company/Firm
+Other (Specify Architect, Engineer, CEQA Consultant etc.) Name Company/Firm

 Address # Street Unit/Space Number

+Address II Street omy space Namber

 City State Zip Code

 Telephone No. E-mail:

-&lt;sup>15 An applicant is a person with a lasting interest in the completed project such as the property owner or a lessee/user of a project.
-An applicant is not someone filing the case on behalf of a client (i.e. usually not the agent/representative).

-July 21, 2020 Optional:

-Other (Specify Architect, Enginee Consultant etc.) Name r, CEQA Company/Firm

-Address # Street Unit/Space Number

-City State Zip Code

-Telephone No. E-mail:

-Primary Contact for Project Information (select only one)
+Primary Contact for Project Infor mation (select on

-□ Owner Applicant
+Owner Applicant

-□ Agent/Representative 🗆 Other
+☐ Agent/Representative ☐ Other

-D. TRANSPORTATION ANALYSIS SCREENING

-1. PROJECT TRIP GENERATION

-Will the project have a net increase of 110 new daily trips?
+D. TRANSPORTATION ANALYSIS SCREENING 1.
+PROJECT TRIP GENERATION Will the project have a net increase of 110 new daily trips? ☐ YES☐ NO Please describe:

-□ YES □ NO

-Please describe:

 2. MAP-BASED SCREENING

 a.
 Is the Project located in a low-VMT generating traffic analysis zone?
-Refer to the VMT Guidelines for instructions on how to identify low-VMT generating areas.
+Refer to the VMT Guidelines for instructions on how to identify low-VMT generating areas. □ YES □ NO

-$\Box$ YES $\Box$ NO

-July 21, 2020 3.
-RETAIL
+3. RETAIL ----------- --

-- a.
-Does the Project have a retail component? $\Box$ YES $\Box$ NO - b.
-If "Yes", is the retail locally-serving (typically stores less than 50 TSF building floor area)?
+a. b.
+Does the Project have a retail component?
+If "Yes", is the retail locally-serving (typically stores less than ☐ YES☐ NO 1 50 TSF building floor area)? ☐ YES☐ NO

-🗆 YES 🗆 NO

-If "Yes", please describe:
+If "Yes' ', ple ease describe: 123 NO

-4. HOUSING
+4. но USING

 a.
-Is the Project 100% low-income affordable housing?
+Is the Project 100% low-income affordable housing? ☐ YES ☐ NO

-5. TRANSIT AND ACTIVE TRANSPORTATION
+5. TRA ANSIT AND ACTIVE TRANSPORTATION

 a.
-Will the project remove or alter any existing bus stops, pedestrian paths, trails, or bicycle routes?
+Will the project remove or alter any existing bus stops, pedebicycle routes? estrian paths, trails, or

-$\Box$ YES $\Box$ NO
+☐ YES ☐ NO

-If "Yes", please describe:
+If "Yes' ', ple ease describe: